FIE425 Derivatives and Risk Management

 A student will be able to communicate knowledge, both written and orally to both academic and market specialists of derivatives and to assess risk connected to the use of basic derivatives.

-Regular classes 2x 45 minutes once a week, as well as regular Zoom meetings.Some shorter instructional videos will be made available.
+Regular classes 2x 45 minutes once a week, which will be recorded.Some lectures may be substituted with digital zoom, also recorded .Some shorter instructional videos may be made available.